 - Abnormal heart rhythms

 - Chest pain

-Perforation is a complication associated with IVC filters that can occur during implementation, removal and while the device is implanted.
-This can be life-threatening because once the device has perforated the vessel wall, it becomes more likely to pierce tissue and organs surrounding the IVC.
+IVC filter perforation is the piercing or tearing of the blood vessel wall by an IVC filter that is migrating or undergoing embolization.
+It is a complication associated with IVC filters that can occur during implementation, removal, and while the device is implanted.
+This can be life-threatening because once the device has perforated the vessel wall, it becomes more likely to pierce tissue and organs surrounding the IVC filter.

 IVC filter perforation can result in damage to the large and small intestine, as well as the liver and heart.
 According to an article published by the National Institute of Health, the incident rate for IVC filter perforation is as high as 40 to 95 percent.

-While IVC filters were created to prevent blood clots from traveling to the heart or lungs, there are reports that the device caused IVC thrombosis, a subtype of DVT.
+While IVC filters were created to prevent blood clots from traveling to the heart or lungs, there are reports that the device caused IVC thrombosis, a subtype of deep vein thrombosis (DVT).
 If the device fractures or migrates, the displaced pieces can also cause a blood clot to form.
 Symptoms associated with IVC thrombosis include:

 - Lower back or abdominal pain